ibm-cloud-docs/schematics/workspace-setup.md

 ### How do I structure my GitHub repository to map my workspaces?
 {: #plan-github-structure}

+Structure your GitHub repository so that you have one repository for all your Terraform configuration files that build your microservice, and use variables, branches, or directories to differentiate between your development, staging, and production environment.
+{: shortdesc}

 Review the following table to find a list of options for how to structure your GitHub repository to map the different workspace environments.
 {: shortdesc}